-Running against the wind can make your lungs feel like they’re working overtime, and can make your exhales feel like they’re pulling you backwards.
-It can also make you feel like you’re running slower than you actually are, and can lead to the equivalent of staring straight into the sun.
+Running against the wind can make your lungs feel like they’re working overtime and can make your exhales feel like they’re pulling you backward.
+It can also make you feel like you’re running slower than you are.

 How Much Slower Do You Run in the Wind?

-If you are running into a 6mph headwind, then you will slow down to about 8:30/mile.
+If you run into a 6mph headwind, you will slow down to about 9:30/mile or even more.

 Do You Gain Speed Running With the Wind?

 Running at high speeds sometimes requires a tailwind to keep you moving.
 If you run into a headwind, you’ll go slower and need to exert more effort.
 It’s little comfort to know that you’re not alone.

 Mostly running speed is enhanced by a tailwind.
 You may look for gaining an extra 5 seconds or more running with a tailwind.

 This means that if you do an out and back, your mile times will still average 5-25 seconds slower than usual, even accounting for the help that you get with a tailwind.

 What are Some Tips for Running in the Wind?